 2016/17 adult returns

 The estimated count of returning coho salmon for the winter of 2016/17 was 533, based on PIT-tag detections.
-We also observed live coho and/or coho redds in 23 out of 34 tributaries where UC and Water Agency biologists are conducting surveys this winter as part of the Coastal Monitoring Program; more streams than we have ever observed coho spawning in since the Russian River Coho Salmon Captive Broodstock Program began releasing fish in 2004!
-See our spawner season summary for more details on adult returns and redd observations.
+We also observed live coho and/or coho redds in 23 out of 34 tributaries surveyed; more streams than we have ever observed coho spawning in since the Russian River Coho Salmon Captive Broodstock Program began releasing fish in 2004!
+See our 2016/17 Winter Monitoring Report for more details.

 And there is some exciting news on Mill Creek!
-As a result of a passage barrier remediation project implemented by Trout Unlimited, Prunuske Chatham Inc., NOAA Fisheries, CDFW, and the Water Agency this past summer, adult coho are now able to access 11 miles of prime spawning and rearing habitat above a former flashboard dam.
+As a result of a passage barrier remediation project implemented by Trout Unlimited, Prunuske Chatham Inc., NOAA Fisheries, CDFW, and Sonoma Water in the summer of 2016, adult coho are now able to access 11 miles of prime spawning and rearing habitat above a former flashboard dam.

 Check out these videos of salmon spawning in our local streams: